sarahsetiawan/Hood-Hockey/README.md

 tailored visualizations and predictive analytics for Hood Hockey analytics.
 By addressing the unique needs of this domain, HWIHVA bridges the gap between raw data and actionable insights.</p>

-<p>HWIHVA will offer several key features, including interactive visualizations of Hood Ice
+<p>HWIHVA will offer several key features, including dynamic visualizations of Hood Ice
 Hockey data such as player performance trends and heatmaps.
-Users will be able to filter and compare data subsets to gain deeper insights.
-The application will also include predictive analytics tools to forecast player and team performance, and it will be built with a user-friendly interface tailored to the needs of coaches, analysts, and organizations.</p>
+Users will be able to interact with visualizations and filter/compare data subsets to gain deeper insights.
+The application will also include predictive analytics tools to forecast player and team performance.
+The application will keep the data secure, requiring a login.
+Lastly, be built with a user-friendly interface tailored to the needs of coaches, analysts, and organizations.</p>

 ## Tech Stack
-- Python: Pandas, SK Learn, Matplotlip
+- Python: Pandas, SK Learn, Plotly
 - Backend: Django
 - Frontend: React
 - Database: PostgreSQL